GSA/ficam-arch/pages/ficam_standards_policies.md

 > HSPD-12 calls for a mandatory, government-wide standard for secure and reliable forms of identification issued by the Federal Government to its employees and employees of federal contractors for access to federally-controlled facilities and networks.

 ## Standards
+<a href="https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final" target="_blank">**NIST SP 800-53 Rev. 5: Security and Privacy Controls for Federal Information Systems and Organizations**</a> (PDF, September 2020)<br/>
+> This guideline provides a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations, assets, individuals, other organizations, and the Nation from a diverse set of threats.

 <a href="https://csrc.nist.gov/publications/detail/sp/800-63/3/final" target="_blank">**NIST SP 800-63-3: Digital Identity Guidelines**</a> (June 2017)<br/>
 > Agencies use these guidelines as part of the risk assessment and implementation of their digital service(s).
 These guidelines provide mitigations for an authentication error’s negative impacts by separating the individual elements of identity assurance into its component parts.